Christmas Score Event, December 26th 2017 at Ticknock/Three Rock Wood

 See location map here.

 As usual there will be extra points if you run in fancy dress (just wearing a Santa hat isn’t enough – you have to make a bit of an effort!) and there will be hot drinks at the finish.

 A word of caution, though: this can be a very cold and exposed area in winter, so please dress accordingly.
 If conditions are bad the organisers may recommend or even insist that you wear suitable weather gear (waterproof, with a hat or hood).
 Secondly, Three Rock has become very popular with mountain-bikers, so please watch out for them both on the official and unofficial trails.

 If you enter on the day you will have to go to the registration car and register there, get your SI card and control descriptions; if you enter in advance you can just go straight to the start.
 Control descriptions will be available there for you.

 Last year the event attracted about 180 people: half of these were regular orienteers with their own SI card for timing; the other half rented SI cards on the day.
 It was great to see so many newcomers and occasional orienteers, but it did slow down registration and results processing a bit, so we decided to try to encourage you to enter in advance by putting the event on Fabian4.

 If you are a member of 3ROC and you’d like to help (and who wouldn’t?), please e-mail us at firstname.lastname@example.org.
 Eoin Dunne is the Organiser on the day; John McCullough is the planner.

-This is the first version of the event information (4th December) so check back again for updates.
+This is the second version of the event information (16th December) so check back again for updates.